Tell the ‘Dad Bod’ His Days Are Numbered

 Women have always had to deal with dangerous images of impossible beauty standards.
 Those messages were always about being slender, right?
 All the fashion ads, TV stars, and other exemplars of beauty have been super-thin for decades.

-The skinny focus hurts women and girls by telling them they must look like genetic superstars in order to be attractive.
+The skinny focus hurts women and girls by telling them they must look like genetic superstars to be attractive.
 It’s unfair and cruel.
 And, we must note, you can be fit, healthy and happy without perfectly toned physique.
 We should embrace healthy living first, and think about appearance second.

 But celebrating laziness and early-stage obesity among men isn’t the way.
 That’s the crux of what the Dad Bod notion is about: celebrating recklessness about one’s health.